Celestini-ADAS/python-V2V-and-localisation-app/README.md

 The original app was supposed to measure the distance covered.
 This version has been modified slightly to cater to my needs.
 I needed the filtered position, speed and bearing.
-I removed the certain files that i didn't need at all, like Loggers (front end).
+I removed the files that i didn't need at all, like Loggers (front end).
 I increased the frequency of the sensors to 100Hz (no delay) in order to improve localization (faster convergence) though it does consume a little more battery power.
 The app currently prints the filtered coordinates, speed and bearing.